 Eating a healthy diet

-Diet is another excellent way to promote healthy back and prevent electric shocks.
-Calcium, for example, is found in many foods, such as dairy, like yogurt, cheese, or milk; dark green leafy vegetables, such as kale; and legumes, particularly soy, which can also help stabilize hormonal changes.
-To be properly absorbed, calcium should be taken with magnesium and vitamin D3, which can be found in many foods or taken as supplements.
+For instance, calcium - found in dairy products, dark green leafy vegetables, legumes, and soy - is widely acclaimed for its effects on bone density.
+To be properly absorbed, calcium should be taken with magnesium and vitamin D3, which can also be found in many foods or taken as supplements.

 Electric shocks themselves do not cause any harm to the nerves or back structures.
-But it is important to remember that their occurrence indicates some sort of abnormality in the bones or neck of the back, hormonal shifts, or harmful lifestyle habits, which should be addressed by a medical doctor.
+Nevertheless, it is important to remember that their occurrence indicates some sort of abnormality in the bones or neck of the back; hormonal shifts; or harmful lifestyle habits, all of which should be addressed promptly.

 Without a doubt, back pain that feels like electric shock sensations can be truly incapacitating for many women, especially for those who experience feelings that extend to the head or legs.
 However, that does not mean these shock sensations are invincible.
 To discover how to naturally treat hormonal fluctuations behind electric shock feelings in the back and be rid of them once and for all, check out electric shock sensation treatments.
 Long-term relief is just a click away.